bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+#### Version 1.4.x
+- Fix rare case with missing thumbnail when selecting a file

 #### Version 1.4.2
 - Post Connectors can now be set from within a page template.
 Just add Simple Fields Connector: slugOfPostConnector